Radhika Balakrishnan

 Radhika Balakrishnan (born in Ootacamund, India) is the faculty director of the Center for Women's Global Leadership at Rutgers University.
 Currently, she serves as the Chair of the Board of the United States Human Rights Network and Chair on the Board of the Center for Constitutional Rights, Commissioner for the Commission for Gender Equity for the City of New York, and President of the International Association for Feminist Economics (IAFFE) for 2020-2021.

 Biography

-Radhika Balakrishnan grew up in Tamil Nadu, India and moved to Chicago, Illinois when she was 13 years old.
+Radhika Balakrishnan grew up in Tamil Nadu, India and moved to Chicago, Illinois at the age of 13.
 She attended the University of Illinois at Urbana–Champaign initially to study engineering, but switched majors and graduated in 1980 with a Bachelor of Arts in Economics.
-It was at the University of Illinois that Balakrishnan first became involved in the women's movement, which inspired her to study economics.
+It was at the University of Illinois that she first became involved in the women's movement, which inspired her to study economics.
 In 1985 she received her Master of Arts in Economics, and in 1990 she received her Ph.D. in Economics, both from Rutgers University.